Skip to main content

 2. Dashboard

-3. What Will Change with the Introduction of Electronic Prescriptions?
+3. What will change with the introduction of e-prescribing

-Based on the " Digital Transformation Roadmap (Ministry of Health, Labor and Welfare) ," Ministry of Health, Labor and Welfare is promoting the Digital Transformation (Ministry of Health, Labor and Welfare) with DX of the process of Medical Fees Revisions as its three pillars, including the creation of a national medical information platform and the standardization of electronic medical records information.
+Based on the " Medical Digital Transformation Promotion Roadmap (Ministry of Health, Labor and Welfare) ", Ministry of Health, Labor and Welfare is promoting the Medical Digital Transformation (Ministry of Health, Labor and Welfare) with DX of the process of Medical Fees Revisions as the three pillars, including the establishment of a national medical information platform and the standardization of electronic medical chart information.

-In particular, the Electronic Prescription (Ministry of Health, Labor and Welfare) is an important measure to realize the National Medical Information Platform.
-The electronic prescription is a system that communicates information on drugs prescribed by doctors and dentists to pharmacists through the electronic prescription management service, and allows pharmacists to register and manage information on drugs dispensed.
+In particular, the Electronic Prescription (Ministry of Health, Labor and Welfare) is an important measure for realizing a national medical information platform.
+Electronic prescriptions are a system in which information on drugs prescribed by doctors and dentists is transmitted to pharmacists through an electronic prescription management service, and pharmacists can also register and manage information on drugs dispensed.

-Reference: Online Eligibility Confirmation Next is Electronic Prescription! ~ Let's Move Forward Now ~ (Ministry of Health, Labor and Welfare)
+Reference: Online Next to Eligibility Check is Electronic Prescription! - Let's Proceed Now - (Ministry of Health, Labor and Welfare)

-Diagram showing what can be achieved with the National Healthcare Information Platform, with three rectangles on top of the one labeled National Healthcare Information Platform, each labeled Introduction of Online Credential Verification, Introduction of Electronic Prescription, and Electronic Health Record Information Sharing Service.
+Graphic showing what can be achieved with the National Health Information Platform.
+On top of the rectangle labeled National Health Information Platform, there are three rectangles next to each other labeled Introduce Online Eligibility Verification, Introduce Electronic Prescription, and Electronic Health Record Information Sharing Service.

 2. Dashboard

-Since Digital Agency is responsible for promoting the visualization of data-based and evidence-based policy decisions and effects within the Government of Japan, it cooperates in visualizing and disclosing the status of the introduction of e-prescriptions.
+Digital Agency is responsible for promoting the visualization of policy decisions and effects based on data and evidence within the Government of Japan, so we are cooperating in the visualization and disclosure of the status of the introduction of e-prescriptions.

 3. Changes due to the introduction and spread of electronic prescriptions

-By increasing the number of medical institutions and pharmacies that have introduced electronic prescriptions, the public will be able to receive safer and more secure medical care anytime, anywhere, and the burden on medical institutions and pharmacies will be reduced.
+By increasing the number of medical institutions and pharmacies introducing electronic prescriptions, the public will be able to receive safer and more secure medical care anytime and anywhere, and the burden of medical care at medical institutions and pharmacies will be reduced.

-In the case of patients, a diagram depicting three things that can change.
-The screen is divided into four sections, and in the upper left of the diagram, a bust shot of a person who seems to be a parent and child is drawn.
-In the upper right of the diagram, under the heading of 1 Enjoyment of safe and secure medical care, two drug capsules are connected by a plus sign, and next to them, a check mark is connected by an equal sign.
-In the lower left of the diagram, under the heading of 2 Reduction of waiting time, an illustration of two hands is drawn.
-In the left hand, a smartphone is drawn, and in the right hand, a clip boat is drawn.
-In the lower right of the diagram, under the heading of 3 Check prescription history, a hand holding a smartphone with a screen like a Mynaportal is drawn.
+A drawing of three things that change in patients.
+In the upper left corner of the drawing is a bust shot of what appears to be a father and son.
+In the upper right corner of the drawing, under the heading 1: Safe and Secure Healthcare, are two medicine capsules joined by an equal sign and a check mark next to them.
+In the lower left corner of the drawing, under the heading 2: Reduced Wait Time, is an illustration of two hands, a smartphone in the left hand and a clip boat in the right hand.
+In the lower right corner of the drawing, under the heading 3: Review Prescription History, is a hand holding a smartphone with a Mynaportal looking screen.

-Even at first time medical institutions and pharmacies, you can accurately check the prescription and dispensing information of patients.
-Therefore, it is possible to prevent duplicate prescriptions and dispensing of drugs with the same indications and prescription and dispensing of drugs that are not compatible with the drugs you are taking, so you can receive safer and more secure medical care, leading to the optimization of medical expenses & nbsp;.
+Even if it is your first time at a medical institution or pharmacy, you can check the patient's prescription and dispensing information accurately.
+This prevents duplicate prescriptions and dispensing of drugs with the same efficacy and effects, and prescriptions and dispensing of drugs that do not match well with the drugs you are taking, so you can receive safer and more secure medical care and lead to more appropriate medical expenses.

 You can check the medicine you are taking at the Mynaportal.